laurentsimon/attestation/spec/predicates/deployment.md

 #### Custom scopes

 Anyone can define their own scope.
-To avoid scope name collisions, the scope name must follow a "URI" convention, such as:
+To avoid scope type name collisions, the scope type name MUST follow a "URI" convention, such as:

 ```shell
 my.myproject.com/resource/v1   string: resource for environment my.myproject.com